magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

    \theta = \mathbf{k}_{rot}\cdot\mathbf{R}.

 A rotation axis should also be specified.
-Magnos takes :math:`\mathbf{k}_rot` and applies the magnetic ordering.
+Magnon takes :math:`\mathbf{k}_rot` and applies the magnetic ordering.

 .. figure:: mag_ord.png